-Policy W2: Cross Boundary Working
+Policy W1: Cross Boundary Working

-Policy changes: The policy has been amended to state that Bradford Council will attend and contribute to groups, bodies or meetings to support cross-boundary working. .
+Policy changes between Preferred Approach and Publication Draft: The policy has been amended to state that Bradford Council will attend and contribute to groups, bodies or meetings to support cross-boundary working.
 The policy also now refers to sharing information with regards to performance in disposing (as well as reducing, re-using and recycling) of waste.